blujedis/react-firebase-authorize/README.md

 import firebase from 'firebase/app';
 import 'firebase/firestore';
 import 'firebase/auth';
-import { rfa } from 'react-firebase-authorize';
+import firebaseAuth from 'react-firebase-authorize';

-// Note all of the below are required but
+// Note all of the below are NOT required but
 // Firebase will default with all these values.

 const firebaseConfig = {